sfdeloach/advanced-web-developer/22-intermediate-d3/notes.md

 ```

 This function linearly maps a domain to a range, helpful when dealing with the reversed y-axis as
 shown in the above example.
-The arguments passed to domain and range must be an array
+The arguments passed to domain and range must be an array.

 ## Axes